-2. Before you sign a contract, consult your REALTOR®, your REALTORS®’ managing broker, and/or your lawyer for advice.
+- Before you sign a contract, consult your REALTOR®, your Realtor’s managing broker, and/or your lawyer for advice.

-As a general rule, Canadian courts expect that if you have signed a contract, you have agreed to it and you will therefore be bound by its terms.
-You may not be protected if you claim you did not understand what you were signing.
-Always make sure you understand a contract before you sign it.
+Generally, Canadian courts expect that if you have signed a contract, you’ve agreed to it and you will be bound by its terms.
+You may not be protected if you claim that you didn’t understand what you were signing.
+Always ensure that you under¬stand a contract before you sign it.